Capital and maintenance funding for integrated schools

 - Paying to maintain board or community property

 Proprietors are responsible for capital work at their schools.
-This is a requirement under clause 39 of Schedule 6 of the Education and Training Act 2020.
+This is a requirement under clause 39, Schedule 6, Education and Training Act 2020(external link).

 The Ministry provides Policy One funding to the proprietor for capital maintenance and modernisation projects.

 We sometimes provide Policy Two funding so that the proprietor can build new school buildings.

-Proprietors can't ask the board to pay for capital work that they're responsible for.
-That would mean the Crown, through funding provided to the board for maintenance and operational costs, would be:
+Proprietors can't ask the Board to pay for capital work that they're responsible for.
+As an agent of the Crown, they are required to abide by their responsibilities.